-Gene set enrichment analyses (GSEA) of genomic features associated with the ACE2 and FURIN genes
+Enrichr-guided gene set enrichment analyses (GSEA) of genomic features associated with the ACE2 and FURIN genes.

 One of the goals of this work was to identify human genes implicated in regulatory cross-talks affecting expression and functions of the ACE2 and FURIN genes to build a model of genomic regulatory interactions potentially affecting the SCARS-CoV-2 coronavirus infection.
-To this end, GSEA were carried out using the ACE2 and FURIN genes as baits applied to a broad spectrum of genomic databases reflecting the current state of knowledge regarding the structural, functional, regulatory, and pathophysiological features that could be statistically linked to these genes.
-Expression profiling experiments and GSEA revealed ubiquitous patterns of both ACE2 and FURIN genes across human tissues (Supplemental Figure S1) with notable examples of high expression of the FURIN gene in the lung (second-ranked tissue in the GTEX database)

-and testis being identified as the top-ranked ACE2-expressing tissue.
+To this end, the Enrichr bioinformatics platform was utilized (see Methods; Chen et al., 2013; Kuleshov et al., 2016) at the initial stage of the analyses and the identified records and top-scoring candidate features were further interrogated using targeted evaluation of the publicly-available records of the Gene Expression Omnibus (GEO) database.
+GSEA were carried out using the ACE2 and FURIN genes as baits applied to a broad spectrum of genomic databases reflecting the current state of knowledge regarding the structural, functional, regulatory, and pathophysiological features that could be statistically linked to these genes.
+Expression profiling experiments and GSEA revealed ubiquitous patterns of both ACE2 and FURIN genes across human tissues (Supplemental Figure S1) with notable examples of high expression of the FURIN gene in the lung (second-ranked tissue in the GTEX database) and testis being identified as the top-ranked ACE2-expressing tissue.
 In addition to the human lung tagged by the ACE2 expression in the ACRHS4 Human Tissues database search, other noteworthy significantly enriched records are the Peripheral Blood Mononuclear Cells (PBMC), Natural Killer Cells and Macrophages tagged by the FURIN expression (Supplemental Figure S1).

 GSEA of the virus perturbations' data sets among Gene Expression Omnibus (GEO) records of up-regulated genes identified the SARS-CoV challenge at 96 hrs (GSE47960) as the most significantly enriched record (Supplemental Figure S2) tagged by expression of both ACE2 and FURIN in human airway epithelial cells.
 These observations suggest that coronavirus infection triggers the increased expression of both ACE2 and FURIN genes 4 days after the initial encounter with host cells (Figure 1; Supplemental Figure S2).
 These findings were corroborated by the increased FURIN expression documented in the PBMC of patients with severe acute respiratory syndrome (Figure 1; Supplemental Figure S1; Reghunathan et al., 2005).
-It would be of interest to investigate whether this potentially infection-promoting effect on expression of the host genes in virus-targeted cells is mediated by the virus-induced release of the biologically-active molecules with the paracrine mode of actions such as interleukins and cytokines.